siteorigin/so-widgets-bundle/plugins/so-widgets-bundle/trunk/readme.txt

 * Post Carousel Widget that displays your posts as a carousel.
 * Features Widget that lets you display a set of site or service features.

+Once you enable a widget, you'll be able to use it anywhere standard widgets are used.

+== Screenshots ==

+1. Manage which widgets you want enabled or disabled.
+2. The button widget shows the clean, standard interface all the widgets use.
+3. An example of the button widget.

 == Changelog ==

 = 1.0.1 =